What Makes Ascendica Different?

 Research on sodium physiology has evolved considerably since the early population-wide guidelines were established.

-Multiple studies show that in hot environments or during physical activity, sodium losses can easily exceed 1,000 mg per hour, and in some highly active individuals, sodium losses may reach multiple grams per hour, though losses can vary widely²,³,.
-Many modern electrolyte products provide sodium levels that align with general dietary recommendations rather than reflecting the higher losses that humans may actually experience.
-This suggests if a "one-size-fits-all" approach to sodium intake accurately reflects historical human exposure to salt, or the demands of physically active lifestyles.
+Multiple studies show that in situations where significant sweat loss occurs (e.g., prolonged exercise or heat exposure), sodium losses can easily exceed 1,000 mg per hour, and in some highly active individuals, sodium losses may reach multiple grams per hour, though losses can vary widely²,³,⁴.
+Many modern electrolyte products provide sodium levels that align with general dietary recommendations rather than reflecting the higher losses that may actually be experienced.

 This distinguishes Baja Gold from commercially refined sodium chloride, which is stripped to almost pure NaCl and typically processed with synthetic anti-caking agents.
-Baja Gold’s minimal processing preserves naturally occurring magnesium, potassium, calcium, and other trace electrolytes that contribute to flavor complexity and functional mineral balance.
+Baja Gold’s minimal processing preserves naturally occurring magnesium, potassium, calcium, and other trace electrolytes that contribute to flavor complexity and additional mineral diversity.

 Why We Use Aquamin®